jronallo/iiif-workshop-new/content/image-api/uri-parameters/parameters-play.md

 ---
+title: Play with Parameters
-title: "Parameters Play"
+menuTitle: "Parameters Play"
 date: 2018-04-15T13:59:15-04:00
 weight: 20
 ---

-# Play with Parameters

 Now we will play with different parameters.